 8. Do you have examples or stories of other businesses that you have helped?

 Last year I helped a small HVAC firm receive 50,000 rebate from a Cost Segregation Study that was done.
 The company was a flow through entity and each of the partners received compensation or tax credits.

 I have a case pending for a health club owner that just completed a 2.7MM renovation.
 We are working on a property tax mitigation of over 20,000.
 And 400,000 Cost Segregation rebate, over 16000 in credit card processing fees as well as many other federal tax rebates.

-9. As far as the client is concerned, what are the specific benefits of your service to the client?
+9. As far as the business owner client is concerned, what are the specific benefits of your service?